MoBattah/AutoDisplaySetup/README.md

 # AutoDisplaySetup
-Tool which initializes different displays with specific resolutions, modes, positions and ouputs based upon what devices are connected.
+Tool which initializes different displays with specific resolutions, modes, positions and outputs based upon what devices are connected.